usurobor/CT/core/tsc-core.md

 ## 11 · Integrity and Versioning
 - This file is the **canonical mathematical definition** of TSC.
 - It is **stable** (not immutable): revisions are **rare**, **versioned**, and aim for **backwards compatibility**.
-- Later layers (operational specs, instructions, implementations) **must not redefine the axioms or metrics** specified here.
+- Later layers (operational specs, instructions, implementations) **must not redefine** the axioms or metrics specified here.
 - All **operational constants** (e.g., pass thresholds \(\Theta\), CI levels \(\delta\), bootstrap sizes \(B\), cadence bounds, gauge parameters) are **out of scope** and must be declared/audited by the operational layer.

 ---

-*(End of File — TSC Core v1.1.19, Stable Mathematical Core)*
+*(End of File — TSC Core v1.1.20, Stable Mathematical Core)*